-Seville exhibits both natural and architectural graces, including a perfect climate
+Seville exhibits both natural and architectural graces, including a

 , and an Arabic past filled with splendour.
 For the relics of this past, look no further than the Royal Palaces, the Golden Tower and the Giralda Bell Tower.
 Other high points of the city's architecture include the gothic extravagance